-The purpose of this program is to offer individuals we serve the opportunity to enjoy outdoor activities.
+The purpose of North Country Recreation is to offer the individuals we serve the opportunity to enjoy group activities both indoors and outdoors.
 This is a program for people with disabilities, including individuals with more involved physical disabilities who may require assistance.
 Watch a short video with Jim by clicking here.

 This HCBS (Home and Community Based Service) provides primary caregivers of individuals with disabilities relief by allowing them to hire an individual of their choice to provide care in their absence.
 Individuals are awarded a number of hours per year.
 Providers become employees of Cerebral Palsy Association of The North Country.
-Contact Amy Dougan at firstname.lastname@example.org or call (315)386-1156.
+Please contact Edward Montgomery at firstname.lastname@example.org or call (315) 379-8333.

-Assistive technology is a HCBS (Home and Community Based Service) that provides funding for Environmental Modification (E-mod).
-"E-mods" are adaptations to an individual's environment that allow for more independence or address issues related to health and safety.
-Some examples are ramps, lifts, bathroom and kitchen modifications, fences, and safety devices for individuals who are blind or deaf and widened doorways and hallways.
+Assistive Technology is a HCBS (Home and Community Based Service) that provides funding for Environmental Modifications (E-mods).
+"E-mods" are adaptations to an individuals environment that allows for more independence or to address issues related to health and safety.
+Some examples are ramps, lifts, bathroom and kitchen modifications, fences, safety devices for individuals who are blind or deaf, and widened doorways and hallways.